cryptocode/bio/README.md

 <img src="https://user-images.githubusercontent.com/34946442/143932794-213c6eaa-76ca-4f98-985f-345d1fc8e925.png" width=100 height=100>

-Bio is a Lisp dialect with an interpreter written in [Zig](https://ziglang.org)
+Bio is an experimental Lisp dialect with an interpreter written in [Zig](https://ziglang.org)

 The language is Scheme inspired and features macros, garbage collection, error handling, an object/module facility, and comes with a small standard library.